sghuang19/cs203b-fa20/project-report.md

 -->

 <!-- TODO -->
-the writers of the paper provided, Paolo D'Alberto and Alexandru Nicolau talked about and easy-to-use adaptive algorithm which combines a novel implementation of Strassen's idea with matrix multiplication from different systems like ATLAS.The
+the writers of the paper provided, Paolo D'Alberto and Alexandru Nicolau talked about and easy-to-use adaptive algorithm which combines a novel implementation of Strassen's idea with matrix multiplication from different systems like ATLAS.
+The Strassen's algorithm has decreased the running time of matrix multiplication significantly, by replacing one descrete matrix multiplication with several matrix additions.
+However, for modern architectures with complex memory hierarchies, the matrix additions have a limited in-cache data reuse and thus poor memory-hierarchy utilization.
+The first benefit writers listed is their algorithm divides the MM problems into a set of balanced subproblems without any matrix padding or peelingIn addition;Second, their  algorithm applies Strassen’s strategy recursively as many time as a function of the problem size.Third, they store matrices in standard row or column major format so that they can yield control to a highly tuned matrix multiplication.
+The writers' algorithm applies to any size and shape matrices.
+These are the advantages of adaptive algorithm.
 ---

 ## Theoretical Analysis